Adults Who Care

 - CPS Sexual Health Education Knowledge Center page (for CPS staff, CPS username required)

 There are resources available and CPS policies in place to help keep students safe while they’re at school.
 Read on to learn more.

-Gender Identity Guidelines
+LGBTQ+ Safety and Gender Identity Guidelines